Einsteiniumeinsteinian/dns-tls-proxy/README.md

 - Privacy Trade-off: While DoT protects the DNS queries from the ISP or local network eavesdroppers, you still need to trust the upstream DNS resolver you're using.

-- DoS Attacks: Be aware that DNS proxies can be targeted by denial-of-service (DoS) attacks.
-Blacklisting Malicious Domains and applying rate limiting etc can help.
+- DoS Attacks: DNS proxies can be targeted by denial-of-service (DoS) attacks.
+Blacklisting Malicious Domains and applying rate limiting can help.

 ## Improvements